popeadam/Kometa/docs/defaults/playlist.md

 This Default file requires [Trakt Authentication](../config/trakt.md)

 This file assumes that you have libraries named `Movies` and `TV Shows`.
-If you do not have these libraries or want to use alternative/additional libraries, use the `libraries` template variable which is outlined in the [Template Variables](#template-variables) table.
+If you do not have these libraries or want to use alternative/additional libraries, use the `libraries` Template Variable which is outlined in the [Template Variables](#template-variables) table.

 ![](images/playlist.png)